12 Tips on How to Become a Concept Artist

 In a production environment, every character you create will have a story behind them.
 Your characters will be more successful if you take the time to familiarize yourself with this story and think about ways you can influence your design with it.

-Seek Out Feedback
+9. Seek Out and Accept Feedback

-It’s really easy for artists of any type to lock themselves up inside a bubble and separate themselves from other creative individuals as they work.
-They’re not only preventing any possibility of receiving valuable input, but they’re also basically saying their answers are always the best.
+It’s really easy for artists to lock themselves up and separate themselves from other creative individuals as they work.
+Unfortunately, if you do this, you’re not only preventing any possibility of receiving valuable input, but you’re also saying that your answers are always the best.

-Be Patient and Believe
+11. Be Patient